GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 {% endAside  %}

-Promises can and should be used in many circumstances.
-However, there are times (for example, event listeners) when a promise won't work and a callback is more appropriate.
+Promises can and should be used in many circumstances; however, there are times (for example, with event listeners) when a promise won't work and a callback is more appropriate.
 Methods that support promises also support callbacks to provide backwards compatibility.